 Romanelli Endowed Scholarship

 The NYU Tandon School of Engineering invites newly admitted, incoming first year students to apply for the Nicholas and Angelica Romanelli Endowed Scholarship.
-Recipients of the Scholarship must be undergraduate students of the NYU Tandon School of Engineering who demonstrate academic excellence, financial need, and a connection to Italy.
+Recipients of the Scholarship must demonstrate academic excellence, financial need, and a connection to Italy.
 The Scholarship is intended to support one new freshman each year and support that scholar throughout his or her university tenure.
 Learn more and apply to the Nicholas and Angelica Romanelli Endowed Scholarship.

 The Tau Beta Pi Association Scholarship